Key dates and locations

 If you're disabled or become ill at the time of your assessments, then special assessment access arrangements may be made for you.

 Online assessments can be carried out using different digital education systems available at the University.

 If you're unable to attend assessments on Sabbaths, holy days or religious festivals, find out how to notify the Assessment & Progress Team and what arrangements can be put in place.

 Personalised Examination Arrangements

 If you're disabled, ill, taking assessments abroad or unable to take an assessment due to religious observance, then special arrangements may be made for you.
 Find out what kind of adjustments can be made in order to enable you to sit your assessments, and how to notify us if you need to have special arrangements put in place.

 Examination process overview

-When you're approaching the end of your research degree, there are a few administrative steps you'll need to take to initiate the submission and examination process.
+When you're approaching the end of your research degree, there are a few steps you'll need to take to initiate the submission and examination process.

 If you live outside the UK or are studying abroad as part of your programme it may be possible for you to sit your on campus examinations and/or resits overseas.